ashi009/node-fast-html-parser/README.md

 #### HTMLElement#classList.toggle(className: string):void

 Toggle class.
+Remove it if it is already included, otherwise add.

 #### HTMLElement#classList.contains(className: string): boolean

-Get if contains
+Returns true if the classname is already in the classList.

 #### HTMLElement#classList.values()

-get class names
+Get class names.

 ## HTMLElement Properties